Electrostatics/electrostatics.github.io/docs/installation.md

 <h3 id="installing">Installing with Cmake</h3>

-<p>Regardless of where the source code is obtained, the next step is to <a href="">build the software using Cmake</a>.</p>
+<p>Regardless of where the source code is obtained, the next step is to build the software using <a href="http://www.cmake.org/" target="_blank">Cmake</a>.</p>

 #####Overview

 Starting with APBS 1.4, we have migrated to Cmake for cross-platform building from source code.
-The following instructions assume that you have Cmake version 2.6 or later installed on your system.
+The following instructions assume that you have [Cmake](http://www.cmake.org/) version 2.6 or later installed on your system.
 In the instructions that follow, we will assume that the directory containing the APBS source code is located at ${APBS_SOURCE}.

 #####Generic system build

+If your system supports the "make" command, then installation should be pretty easy.
+With this setup, the following steps should build APBS for you on most systems (except for  Windows):

+`cd ${APBS_SOURCE}/build
+cmake ..
+make`

+The default configuration (for development versions of APBS after 1.4) is for a static library build.
+If you prefer a shared library build, please change the cmake variable:

+`BUILD_SHARED_LIBS=YES`

+#####Mac OS X System Build

+APBS can be built on Mac OS X following the instructions above (and assuming Xcode command line tools are installed or some other C/C++ compiler).
+However, you can also build APBS through the Xcode IDE with Cmake:

+`cd ${APBS_SOURCE}/build
+cmake ..
+cmake -G "Xcode" ..
+open apbs.xcodeproj`

+#####Windows System Build

+Windows is "special."
+The following instructions may work for you:

+Documentation COMING SOON